Sneak peek at US Navy's new $13B aircraft carrier

 Gaut said he has leaned heavily on the crew's understanding of the Ford's advanced systems since coming aboard.

-While the Ford's commissioning ceremony represents a major milestone, the crew and commanding officers stressed that there is still more work to be done to prepare the carrier for its first deployment.
+While the Ford's commissioning ceremony represented a major milestone, the crew and commanding officers stressed that there is more work to be done to prepare the carrier for its first deployment.

 The Ford's propulsion and basic systems were tested during a first round of sea trials in recent months, but one major remaining hurdle will be to test the carrier's electromagnetic catapult's ability to launch actual aircraft.